spikehq/docs.spike.sh/collaboration/helpdesk-integrations/zendesk.md

 ## Two step set up
 Connecting Zendesk and Spike requires two setups: the API connection enables creating incidents from Spike to Zendesk, while the Spike app allows creating incidents from Zendesk to Spike with real-time syncing of statuses and notes.

-### 1. API Connection
-This method allows you to send incidents from Spike to Zendesk by connecting with an API token and email.

-{% tabs %}
-{% tab title="Setup with API token" %}
-**Steps to Set Up**:
-1. Go to [Settings > General > Helpdesk Integrations](https://app.spike.sh/settings/general/organisation#org--helpdesk-ticket-management).
-2. Enter your Zendesk API token and Zendesk subdomain.
-{% endtab %}
-{% endtabs %}

-### 2. Zendesk Marketplace App
+### Step 1.
+Zendesk Marketplace App
 Install the Spike app from the Zendesk Marketplace for enhanced functionality, including:
 - Creating incidents or linking existing ones directly from Zendesk.
 - Syncing notes and statuses in real time.
-- Allowing Zendesk users (who aren’t Spike users) to trigger incidents seamlessly.
+- Allowing Zendesk users (_who aren’t Spike users_) to trigger incidents.

-**Steps to Set Up**:
 {% tabs %}
 {% tab title="Spike app on Zendesk" %}
+**Steps to Set Up**:
 1. Install the Spike app from [Zendesk Marketplace](https://www.zendesk.com/in/marketplace/apps/support/1084861/spike/?queryID=97f8205f39b71c03f3bb6c8512a8e67a)
 2. Generate and copy a new API token from the [Spike dashboard](https://app.spike.sh/api)
 3. Follow the instructions on Zendesk to connect Spike
+{% endtab %}
+{% endtabs %}

+### Step 2.
+API Connection
+This method allows you to send incidents from Spike to Zendesk by connecting with an API token and email.

+{% tabs %}
+{% tab title="Setup with API token" %}
+**Steps to Set Up**:
+1. Go to [Settings > General > Helpdesk Integrations](https://app.spike.sh/settings/general/organisation#org--helpdesk-ticket-management).
+2. Enter your Zendesk API token and Zendesk subdomain.
 {% endtab %}
 {% endtabs %}